Kenya's Odinga says presidential election result a 'travesty' | Politics

 Odinga broadcast the dissenting commission members' news conference at his own venue before taking the stage.
 He said he was not yet prepared to announce specific legal steps.
 Odinga has until next Monday to file a challenge with the supreme court.

 Speaking for the four commissioners, electoral commission deputy chair Juliana Cherera said the results showing Ruto winning with 50.49% were erroneously aggregated and that Chebukati had disregarded concerns about the tally raised by other commissioners.
-Cherera said there were 142,000 votes that had not properly been accounted for, which might be enough to affect the outcome of the election given the narrow margin of 233,000 votes that separated Ruto and Odinga.
+Cherera later said that one of her main claims was based on a mathematical error.
+She had originally highlighted that the vote percentages for the race's four candidates added up to 100.01%, saying the additional 0.01% represented 142,000 votes, enough to potentially sway the election.

+Ruto defeated Odinga by about 233,000 votes.
+Responding to a Reuters query, Cherera later acknowledged that 0.01% of the 14.2 million votes cast was actually 1,420, but said the tally still showed a lack of quality control of the data.

-Reuters was unable to reach Cherera or the election commission for comment on those figures.
+Reuters was unable to reach the election commission's spokesperson for comment.
 STREETS QUIET

-With memories still fresh of post-election bloodshed in 2007 and again in 2017, when more than 100 people were killed, Odinga has faced calls from home and abroad to commit to resolving any concerns in the courts.
+With memories still fresh of post-election bloodshed, Odinga has faced calls from home and abroad to commit to resolving any concerns in the courts.
 At a crowded restaurant in Odinga's stronghold of Kisumu there was sporadic applause as supporters watched his statement rejecting the results and calling for peace.
 Outside the streets were quiet.

-Nancy Achieng arrived on Tuesday morning to find the wooden stall from which she sold foods at the side of the road in the Kondele neighbourhood destroyed.
+Nancy Achieng arrived on Tuesday morning to find her roadside food stall in the Kondele neighbourhood destroyed.
 "I've lost the election and I've also lost my business," said Achieng, who had been selling beans, chapati and roasted maize there for two years.

-Kenya's Eurobonds slipped after the statements by Odinga and the commissioners but were still up on the day having recovered some of the sharp falls seen on Monday.
+Kenya's Eurobonds slipped after the statements by Odinga and the commissioners but were still up on the day having recovered some of the sharp losses seen on Monday.
 Its 2024 dollar-denominated bond was up 1.86 cents on the dollar at 88.5 cents at 1400 GMT compared to over 92 cents late last week.
-Once in office, Ruto will confront an economic and social crisis as well as rising debt.
-Poor Kenyans already reeling from the impact of COVID-19 have been hit by global rises in food and fuel prices while a devastating drought in the north has left 4.1 million people dependent on food aid.
+Once in office, Ruto will face an economic and social crisis as well as rising debt.
+Poor Kenyans already reeling from the impact of COVID-19 have been hit by soaring food and fuel costs while a devastating drought in the north has left 4.1 million people dependent on food aid.

-The 55-year-old had made Kenya's class divisions the centrepiece of his campaign to become Kenya's fifth president, promising to reward low-income "hustlers."
-In his victory speech on Monday, Ruto vowed to be a president for all Kenyans.
-Outgoing president Kenyatta, who was not eligible to run after serving two five-year terms, fell out with his deputy Ruto and had thrown his support behind Odinga.
+The 55-year-old Ruto had made Kenya's class divisions the centrepiece of his campaign to become Kenya's fifth president, promising to reward low-income "hustlers", but in his victory speech on Monday vowed to be a president for all Kenyans.
+Outgoing president Kenyatta, who could not run after serving two five-year terms, fell out with his deputy Ruto and had backed Odinga.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)